Testimonials

 Graduate Student Testimonials about IMS-Funded Events

-“The Initiative for Multilingual Studies helped me obtain funding to attend a week-long intensive course on Linguistics and Environmental Justice (new window) in Oslo, Norway in September 2022.
+“The Initiative for Multilingual Studies helped me obtain funding to attend a week-long intensive course on Linguistics and Environmental Justice in Oslo, Norway in September 2022.
 The course enriched my thinking on the transdisciplinary role of linguistics and introduced me to a new area of research where I could apply my linguistic expertise to support environmental justice.
 It also offered me opportunities to network and share my research with scholars from multiple universities in Europe and Africa.
 I gained a fresh perspective and built lifelong friendships.”

 – Rima Elabdali, Ph.D. student (ALI-2018) at the Department of Linguistics, Georgetown University